gavinlyonsrepo/pic_12F675_projects/projects/knight_rider_c/README.md

 | LED_random.c | random  LED patterns |

-led_display.c is the primary file and combines other the otehr 3 files in one.
+led_display.c is the primary file and combines other the other 3 files in one.
-It carries out the binary count loop fives times the LED chaser display 10 times and then displays 15 random patterns to the LED array, and then loops again.
+It carries out the binary count loop fives times, the LED chaser display 10 times, and then displays 15 random patterns to the LED array, and then loops again.